jjloomis/wordpress-basics/working-with-widgets.md

 # Working with Widgets

-Widgets area generally the area on your site that displays Recent Posts, a search bar, Recent Comments, etc. Usually, these appear on the sidebar of your site, but different themes allow for different widget areas (such as header and footer widgets.)
+A widgetized area of a WordPress site usually displays Recent Posts, social media icons, a search bar, etc. These widgets often appear in the sidebar of a site.
+But different themes have different widgetized areas (in the header and/ or footer, for example.)

-Depending on how you want to arrange your site, you may or may not want to use widgets.
+Widgets are optional.

 1. From the Dashboard, click Appearance and choose Widgets.
 2. On the right, you’ll see the Widgetized areas for your theme.
 To add a Widget to one of these areas, click the Widget's name.